Home » Weather Instruments: What Each One Measures and How They Work

 The core weather measuring instruments used by meteorologists and home weather observers.

 In short: Weather instruments are tools that measure specific atmospheric conditions.
-The seven core instruments are the thermometer, barometer, anemometer, wind vane, hygrometer, rain gauge and pyranometer.
-Home weather stations combine most of these in a single unit.
-This guide explains what each instrument measures, how it works, and which to buy for home use.
+The six standard surface instruments are the thermometer, barometer, anemometer, wind vane, hygrometer, and rain gauge.
+Add the pyranometer and you have the full seven used by most home weather stations.
+This guide covers what each instrument measures, how it works, the different types, how many there are, and which to buy.

 Why You Can Trust Us: Specifications verified against official documentation from Davis Instruments, WeatherFlow, Ecowitt, Ambient Weather and World Meteorological Organisation standards.
 Lena Thornton has contributed observation data to the CWOP network for over a decade.

 Most people have a rough idea what a thermometer does.
-Fewer know what distinguishes a barometer from a hygrometer, why anemometer placement matters more than any other sensor, or what a pyranometer adds to a home weather station that no other instrument provides.
-This guide covers all of it — what each weather measuring instrument does, how it works, and what to look for when buying one for home use.
+Fewer know what distinguishes a barometer from a hygrometer, why anemometer placement matters more than any other sensor, or what a pyranometer adds that no other instrument provides.
+This guide covers all of it.

 Specifications recently verified Sources cited throughout Based on manufacturer documentation and meteorological standards